MEDomics-UdeS/MEDomicsTools/postgres.md

-# MEDomicsUdeS PostgreSQL Coding Standard
+# MEDomicsTools PostgreSQL Coding Standard

-This document presents the Python coding standard of the MEDomicsUdeS lab.
-It also contains cool tips, tricks and links to code efficiently in Python.
+This document presents the PostgreSQL coding standard of the MEDomicsTools team.

 ## Table of Contents
 - [MEDomicsUdeS PostgreSQL Coding Standard](#medomicsudes-postgresql-coding-standard)